Baba Ganoush is a silky, smoky Middle Eastern roasted eggplant dip with tahini,garlic, lemon, olive oil and spices.

 One of my favorite eggplant recipes is baba ganoush.
 Just put it on the grill for awhile and it cooks up perfectly.
 All you need is a bowl, a fork and a knife.
 No other equipment is necessary.

-A easy to make classic Middle Eastern appetizer.
+A easy to make silky, smoky, creamy Middle Eastern appetizer.

 - ¼ cup tahini, more if needed

 - ¼ cup lemon juice, more if needed

 - ½ tsp ground cumin